Summer Reading Program

 Who can join?

 Is this program for you?
 I hope so!
 This program is for everyone!
 Adults, teens, children, families, and individuals.
 It does not matter where you live—Plymouth resident or not—you can join us!
 Invite your friends and family, no matter where they live, to join this challenge!
-If you live alone, you can choose to work together with a friend, family member, or neighbor to create a shared personal paper chain.
 Ultimately, we are all working together as a community to zoom Antoinette as far as we can.

 How do I track my reading?
 How do I check in with the library?